sweatran/typora-onedark-theme/README.md

 # OneDark Theme

-A **dark** theme for Typora inspired by VScode's *One Dark Pro* theme.
+A **DARK** theme for Typora inspired by One Dark theme and Material Design.

 ## Feature

-* Color scheme inspired by One Dark Pro.
+* Color scheme inspired by One Dark theme.
 * Customized h1-h6 headers.
-* Shadow effect for:
+* Material Design shadow effect for:
-  * Panel, sidebar
+  * All Panels, sidebars
-  * CodeBlock, TOC, YAML, checkbox, table, MathJax
+  * Tables, TOC, YAML, MathJax, CodeBlock,
-  * etc...
+  * etc ...
-* Hover highlight effect for most buttons and links.
+* Hover highlight effect for all buttons and links.
-* Fade in / out animations when switch between each mode and panel
+* Fade in / out animations when switching panels.
+* **(New)** Support dark theme for all mermaid chart.

 ## Install